-Figure B-4.
+Figure B-5.
 Time series of relative spawning output associated with values of steepness ranging from 0.3 (Model 1) to 0.9 (Model 7) by increments of 0.1 (from Gertseva and Cope 2017).
 Steepness is 0.7 in Model 5.

-B.3.3.
-Projected rebuilding probabilities
+B.3.2.2 Projected Rebuilding Probabilities

-In the rebuilding analysis, for scenarios with no or very low levels of fishing removals (higher SPR values), the projected probability of rebuilding exhibited a knife-edge behavior, where probabilities of rebuilding increased steeply from 0 to 100 percent over a single year (see Table 4 of the rebuilding analysis report, Gertseva and Cope 2018).
+In the rebuilding analysis, for scenarios with no or very low levels of fishing removals (higher SPR values), the projected probability of rebuilding exhibited a knife-edge behavior, where probabilities of rebuilding increased steeply from 0 to 100 percent over a single year (see Table 4 of the rebuilding analysis, (Gertseva and Cope 2017a)).
 This occurs because a sequence of strong year classes from 2007 to 2011 (estimated by the assessment model) joined the spawning population and reached the fishery.
 Under a low level of fishing, the stochastic runs performed as a part of the rebuilding analysis did not show much contrast in the rebuilt state, and the strong recruitment (with the higher recruitment compensation) dominated the behaviors, causing the stock to go beyond the target reference point in the same year.
-With a higher level of fishing (lower SPR values), the knife-edge behavior was not evident (see Scenarios 4-11 in Table 4 of the rebuilding analysis report, Gertseva and Cope 2018).
+With a higher level of fishing (lower SPR values), the knife-edge behavior was not evident (see Scenarios 4-11 in Table 4 of the rebuilding analysis, (Gertseva and Cope 2017a)).

 In November of 2017, the SSC reviewed and endorsed the revised yelloweye rockfish rebuilding analysis (Agenda Item F.4, Attachment 2, November 2017) and noted that an unexpected result of the analysis was that the probability of rebuilding changed from 0 to 100 percent over a single year (2027).
-Their interpretation was also that this occurred due to a set of strong year classes from 2007 to 2011, which are expected to join the spawning population near 2020; this is expected to result in the projected spawning biomass exceeding the target biomass by 2027.
+Its interpretation was also that this occurred due to a set of strong year classes from 2007 to 2011, which are expected to join the spawning population near 2020; this is expected to result in the projected spawning biomass exceeding the target biomass by 2027.

-The SSC further noted that the rapid change in rebuilding probability occurred because the rebuilding analysis software is not able to account for uncertainty surrounding starting biomass and age-structure; this is acceptable under the Terms of Reference for Groundfish Rebuilding Analyses, and the standard software used to generate rebuilding analyses on the West Coast was used in this analysis.
+The SSC further noted that the rapid change in rebuilding probability occurred because full assessment uncertainty surrounding starting biomass and age-structure was not modeled in the rebuilding analysis.
+This is acceptable under the Terms of Reference for Groundfish Rebuilding Analyses, and the standard software used to generate rebuilding analyses on the West Coast was used in this analysis.